equinix/metal-cli/docs/metal_capacity_check.md

 ## metal capacity check

-Validates if the number of the specified server plan is available in the specified metro or facility.
+Validates if the number of the specified server plan is available in the specified metro.

 ### Synopsis

-Validates if the number of the specified server plan is available in the specified metro or facility.
-Metro and facility are mutually exclusive.
-At least one metro (or facility), one plan, and quantity of 1 or more is required.
+Validates if the number of the specified server plan is available in the specified metro.
+At least one metro and one plan, and quantity of 1 or more is required.

 ```
-metal capacity check (-m <metro> | -f <facility>) -P <plan> -q <quantity> [flags]
+metal capacity check (-m <metro> ) -P <plan> -q <quantity> [flags]
 ```

 ### Examples